Nonlinear Dynamics of Wind-Drift Currents at Mid-Latitudes: Discussion

 We also have shown that, knowing the velocity of the wind and of the background geostrophic current, the wind-drift surface current is uniquely determined by the boundary conditions.
-Moreover, the deflection angle between the wind-drift flow at the surface and the blowing wind (relatively to the geostrophic flow) is less than $45^{\circ}$.\\ In this sense, we also point out a the importance of the boundary conditions.
-In some textbooks or papers (see e.g. Trenberth 1990 or Marshall \& Plumb 2016) the stress of the wind over the ocean is expresses as
+Moreover, the deflection angle between the wind-drift flow at the surface and the blowing wind (relatively to the geostrophic flow) is less than $45^{\circ}$.
+This result on the deflection angle matches the measurements conducted in the Eastern Mediterranean \cite{poulain} and in the Tsushima strait \cite{YM}.\\ In this sense, we also point out a the importance of the boundary conditions.
+In some textbooks or papers (see e.g. \cite{TO} or \cite{MP}) the stress of the wind over the ocean is expresses as

 without taking into account the surface motion of the ocean.
 Assuming \eref{stress4}, equation \eref{stressADIM} would be

 which, due to \eref{meancurrent2}, reads as

 or equivalently as